WheatonCS/Lexos/2_InTheMargins/Analyze/TopWords/topwords.md

    Selected option becomes the title above the topwords tables.
 ### Compare each document to all the documents as a whole
 1. __Tool Tip:__
-   Comparing the proportion of each word in a document to that in all the documents as a whole.
-Example: Find Top Words in every chapter in one book.
+   Comparing the proportion of each token in a document to that token in all the documents as a whole.
+Example: Find topwords for one chapter compared to the entire book.
 2. __Tool Tip Extended:__
    Always an option.
 3. __Example:__